LogtalkDotOrg/logtalk3/manuals/sources/userman/reflection.rst

 properties of entities, predicates, and source files akin to accessing the corresponding source code.
 I.e. this is the view we use when asking questions such as: *What predicates are declared in this protocol?*
+*Which predicates are called by this predicate?* *Where are clauses for this multifile predicate defined?*

-For entities, built-in predicates are provided for :ref:`enumerating entities <enumerating_entity_predicates>`, :ref:`enumerating entity properties <enumerating_entity_property_predicates>` (including entity declared, defined, called, and updated predicates), and :ref:`enumerating entity relations <entity_relation_predicates>`.
+For entities, built-in predicates are provided for :ref:`enumerating entities <enumerating_entity_predicates>`, :ref:`enumerating entity properties <enumerating_entity_property_predicates>` (including entity declared, defined, called, and updated predicates; i.e. full predicate cross-referencing data), and :ref:`enumerating entity relations <entity_relation_predicates>` (for full entity cross-referencing data).
 For a detailed description of the supported entity properties, see the sections on :ref:`object properties <objects_properties>`, :ref:`protocol properties <protocols_properties>`, and